 And the things you have heard me say in the presence of many witnesses entrust to reliable men who will also be qualified to teach others.

 Paul’s words to Timothy still apply to us today.
 There is a need to raise up teachers who clearly and fearlessly teach the Word of God.
-It is with this hope in mind that the Bible Teacher’s Guide (BTG) series has been created.
-The series includes both expositional book studies and topical studies.
-This guide will be useful for teachers who are preparing to lead small groups, give sermons or simply for an individual’s devotional study.
+It is with this hope in mind that The Bible Teacher’s Guide (BTG) series has been created.
+The series includes both expositional and topical studies.
+This guide will be useful for teachers who are preparing to lead small groups or give sermons, or for an individual’s devotional study.

 Each lesson is based around the hermeneutical principle that the original authors wrote in a similar manner as we do today—with the intention of being understood.
 Each paragraph and chapter of Scripture is centered on one main thought often called the Big Idea.
 After finding the Big Idea for each passage studied, the Big Question was created, which will lead the small group through the entire gamut of the text.
 Alongside the Big Question, hermeneutical questions such as Observation Questions, Interpretation Questions, and Application Questions have been added.
 Observation questions point out pivotal aspects of the text.
 Interpretation questions lead us into understanding what the text means through looking at the context or other Scripture.
 Application questions lead us to life principles coming out of the text.
 It was never the intent for all these questions to be used, but they have been given to help guide the teacher in the preparation of his own lesson.